 Excise is paid by the importer of packages, by the user of packages, or by the person who acquired packaging from another Member State upon the sale, exchange, free transfer or use for self-consumption of packaging.

-There is a possibility for payers of excise duty to transfer their obligations to the recovery organisation accredited by the Minister of the Environment.
+There is a possibility for payers of excise duty to transfer their obligations to the recovery organisation established by the packaging undertakers and accredited by the Minister of the Environment.